-Together with the OECD, BIAC hosted the Chinese B20 meetings of task forces, exchanging interim results of the B20 and preparing for the G20 Leaders’ Summit in Hangzhou in September.
+Together with the OECD, we hosted the Chinese B20 meetings of task forces, exchanging interim results of the B20 and preparing for the G20 Leaders’ Summit in Hangzhou in September.
 Over 450 business delegates attended these meetings, which included a special plenary session where business, government, and OECD leaders exchanged views on the importance of business-government dialogue to help achieve G20 impact.

-Building on earlier work undertaken during the Turkish G20 Presidency in 2015, BIAC convened a high-level roundtable on Financing SMEs in global value chains, co-hosted with the OECD, B20 China, the World SME Forum, and the SME Finance Forum.
+Building on earlier work undertaken during the Turkish G20 Presidency in 2015, we convened a high-level roundtable on Financing SMEs in global value chains, co-hosted with the OECD, B20 China, the World SME Forum, and the SME Finance Forum.

-BIAC ensured continuity in the B20 process by actively participating in all B20 taskforces.
+We ensured continuity in the B20 process by actively participating in all B20 taskforces.
 We also shared positions which were influential in shaping the B20 agenda across themes, and by facilitating meetings with the OECD leadership and governments in Paris.

 Leaders from the six B20 task forces presented their recommendations, followed with feedback from OECD Directors.
 Participants then engaged in an interactive online voting to prioritize recommendations.
-A panel on global governance followed OECD G20 Sherpa Gabriela Ramos, BIAC Secretary General Bernhard Welschke, Dutch Ambassador to the OECD Noé Van Hulst, B20 Employment Taskforce Coordinating Chair Ali Koç and ICC Secretary General John Danilovich.
+A panel on global governance followed OECD G20 Sherpa Gabriela Ramos, our Secretary General Bernhard Welschke, Dutch Ambassador to the OECD Noé Van Hulst, B20 Employment Taskforce Coordinating Chair Ali Koç and ICC Secretary General John Danilovich.
 The speakers emphasized the need for continuity and the challenges in global governance ahead for the international community, as well as the importance for B20 and G20 dialogue.

 The success of small- and medium-sized enterprises (SMEs) in global markets in is one of the priority issues for the Turkish G20 and B20.
 However, SMEs struggle to access the financing they require to participate in and across markets.
-Conscious of the financing challenge, BIAC and B20 Turkey held a Business Access to Global Value Chains and Financing SMEs conference on 4 June in Paris, which brought together representatives from government, finance, and business.
+Conscious of the financing challenge, Business at OECD and B20 Turkey held a Business Access to Global Value Chains and Financing SMEs conference on 4 June in Paris, which brought together representatives from government, finance, and business.
 The results of this initiative were the subject of a publication, which seeks to pave the way for actions to support SMEs in contribution to the G20 Leaders’ Summit in November 2015.